Drag0nSlay/ghostbot-testing/README.md

 Many cloud platforms offer free hosting for websites, but not for background workers or bots.
 This project combines:

-- A background bot process (like a Discord or Telegram bot).
+- A background bot process (like a Discord/Telegram/Twilio bot or background running stuff).
 - A lightweight Flask app that acts as a web interface.
 - A Docker-based setup that runs both together in one container.